skodak/mdc/README.md

 * `~/.mdc/mdc.env` - environment defaults for all project
 * `~/.mdc/mdc-config.php` - config.php overrides for all projects
-* `~/.mdc/mdc-compose.yaml` - addition Composer changes for all projects
+* `~/.mdc/mdc-compose.yaml` - additional Docker Compose changes for all projects

 The internal format of these shared files is the same as project configuration files.